 Greys Anatomy: The cast got so big that recurring characters like Nurses Tyler and Olivia and the Chief's secretary completely disappeared.
 They even killed off Mer's mom, George's dad and put several main characters on buses in order to cut down on the amount of people we have to keep track of....

-Harper's Island: Had a bad case of this, mainly because it's a murder mystery and they needed lots of people to die.
+Harper's Island had a bad case of this, mainly because it's a murder mystery and they needed lots of people to die.
 Out of 29 characters who were murdered, we never really got to know a dozen or so of them.

 And now it goes Serial Escalation - with a whopping 486 confirmed costumed characters on screen, not only is this the biggest collection of characters ever, Toei has even sent this to Guinness World Records for the biggest number of suited stunt actors on screen.

-Has had twenty-eight credited cast members in total, with about twelve to seventeen being a part of the cast at the same time, due to the Anyone Can Die factor.
+Lost had twenty-eight credited cast members in total, with about twelve to seventeen being a part of the cast at the same time, due to the Anyone Can Die factor.
 That's not even counting the large stable of important secondary characters, nor the dozens of smaller recurrers.

 To give an example: season four starred sixteen people.
 There were twenty two important recurring characters, some of whom appeared in nearly every episode, and numerous recurring, named Red Shirts and Mauve Shirts like Keamy's team.
 That's not even counting the sheer number of important one-off characters who will probably come back later or the random friends and family members of the Oceanic 6 who came back in the finale or the dead characters who appeared in flashbacks or visions or the stranger ones like Jacob.